MadMaxINDIAN/blog-app-v1-astro/src/content/blog/02-astro-sphere-getting-started/index.md

 ---
-title: "Astro Sphere: Getting Started"
+title: "Naman Khater: Getting Started"
 summary: "You've downloaded and installed the project.
 Let's hit the ground running."
-date: "Mar 16 2024"
+date: "Mar 16 2025"
 draft: false
 tags:
 - Tutorial
 - Astro
-- Astro Sphere
+- Naman Khater
 ---

-Astro Sphere is designed to be configurable.
+Naman Khater is designed to be configurable.
 This article will cover the basics on configuring the site and make it personal.

 ### First let's change the url